 Deputy Vice-Chancellor (Research and Innovation) has a delegation of authority to sign

 such documents on behalf of the University.

-The DVC (Research) requires that any proposed research contracts or agreements be referred to Research Services and reviewed by a Contracts Officer.
+The DVC (R&I) requires that any proposed research contracts or agreements be referred to Research Services and reviewed by a Contracts Officer.
 This is to ensure that the interests of the University and the researchers are protected.